On product sets of arithmetic progressions: Introduction

 \begin{remark} The two theorems above are sharp up to a $(\log |\A|)^{o(1)}$ factor.
 The proof we present gives the error term in the form $\exp(O(\sqrt{\log \log |\A|}\LLL |\A|))$.
 In fact, a stronger bound up to a $(\log \log |\A|)^{O(1)}$ factor can be obtained.
 We leave details of the proof to the stronger error term to Appendix \ref{sec:Smirnov-stronger}. \end{remark}

 A particular structural property of arithmetic progressions $\A$ is that it has small sumset.
 The celebrated sum-product conjecture \cite{ES83} states that for any $\A \subseteq \Z$,

 where $\A+\A = \{a+a': a, a' \in \A\}$ and $\ll$ is to denote up to a multiplicative constant.
-Much work has made progress towards this conjecture (see \cite{RS20} for the current record), though it is still widely open.
-One extremal case of the sum-product conjecture is that one of the sum set and product set is very small, in which, the conjecture is known to be true.
+There has been much progress towards this conjecture (see \cite{RS20} for the current record), though it is still wide open.
+One extremal case of the sum-product conjecture is the case where one of the sumset and product set is very small, in which, the conjecture is known to be true.
 Indeed, Chang \cite{Chang} proved that

 which is sharp up to a multiplicative constant factor.
 See \cite{MRSS, RSS2020} for discussions in other settings.